Mexico's economy relies on tourism to return

-The economy in Mexico lags behind due to lack of governance and business climate
+The economy in Mexico lags behind

 The International Monetary Fund (IMF) warned that Mexico's economic growth is lagging behind due to poor governance and the business climate.
 In a study entitled Comparing Latin America's Lack of Convergence with Eastern Europe: Is Low Investment to Blame? the international body noted: